spiceai/docs/spiceaidocs/content/en/reference/pod/_index.md

 ### `dataspaces[*].categories[*].name`

-The `name` of the category.
-This will be the field that appears in the data source.
+Both the category name and the dataspace observation field name.

 ### `dataspaces[*].categories[*].selector`

-Used to select which field in the data source to map to this measurement name.
+Selects the source data field mapped to the data space field.
 Defaults to `name` if not provided.

 **Example**